Universal basic income in a financial equilibrium: Model setting

+The labor/leisure preferences are given by $u_i(l) = l^{\beta_i}(1-l)^{\gamma_i}$ for $l\in(0,1)$, where $\beta_i, \gamma_i < 0$ so that $u_i$ is strictly convex (so that $-u_i$ is strictly concave).
+Under additional boundedness assumptions, it is possible to extend $u_i$ to the more typical case with $\beta_i = 0$, such as in Basak~\cite{B99JEDC}.
+This extension is discussed below in Remark~\ref{rmk:ui}.
 Consumption $c$ is allowed to be positive or negative, due to the exponential preferences for consumption.
 The proportion of time spent on labor must be valued in $(0,1)$.
 For every labor proportion $l\in(0,1)$, the proportion of time spent on leisure is $1-l\in(0,1)$.

 When an agent works in the labor market, she earns a wage that contributes to her total wealth.
 However, some of her wage is taxed, which is centrally collected and uniformly redistributed to everyone.
 The uniform redistribution of taxed funds is what we refer to as {\it universal basic income}.
 It is universal because everyone receives it and basic because nobody needs to work in the labor market in order to receive it.
 Every agent will keep the proportion $\lambda_{keep}\in[0,1]$ of their earned labor income, and every agent will receive the proportion $\frac{\lambda_{ubi}}{I}$ of the aggregate income, where $\lambda_{ubi}\in[0, 1-\lambda_{keep}]$.
 We note that $\lambda_{keep}+\lambda_{ubi}\leq 1$.
 If $\lambda_{keep}+\lambda_{ubi}<1$, then some of the economy's earned labor income is lost, presumably as frictions or administrative costs that are not recycled back into the economy.